My Camp Rock: Episodes

 In this episode, Beth Honan gave the finalists individual tuition to give them more confidence to be able to perform their individual songs in front of the cameras.
-John Modi set the finalists their first individual tasks, Leanne was set the task of climbing a climbing wall to help her to overcome a fear of heights and give her more confidence, Shannon was set the task of working on a fruit and vegetables stall in a market to giver her confidence of performing in front of a crowd and stop her being shy.
+John Modi set the finalists their first individual tasks: Leanne was set the task of climbing a climbing wall to help her to overcome a fear of heights and give her more confidence, while Shannon was set the task of working on a fruit and vegetables stall in a market to giver her confidence of performing in front of a crowd and stop her being shy.
 Parisa was set the task of trying to sell perfume and aftershave to the public in a city centre street to help to build her confidence and be able to connect with the audience better and Ryan was sent to visit a martial arts sensei to help him to build his confidence.
 The finalists were also shown being told about their next task, which was to perform individual "gigs" in their home town in front of their friends and families.